mwbowers/mwbowers.github.io/manuals/cocoon/displayfile-function-key-text.md

 The specification `F6 06:!30` can be read as:

 *"Command key F6 is available to Record (and the text visible) if indicator 30 is OFF.
-If user presses F6 to submit page, the indicator 06 will be turned ON'* (ready for application Logic to check its value).
+If user presses F6 to submit page, the indicator 06 will be turned `ON` (ready for application Logic to check its value).*

 >Function and Attention keys use the same format.
 The name of the Record class attribute `FunctionKeys` or `AttentionKeys` differentiates its use.